bquast/bquast.github.io/_posts/2014-08-05-decompr-package.md

 Installation
 --------------------------------------
-**WARNING**, decompr is still in beta testing, feel free to try it an please report and [issues here](https://github.com/bquast/decompr/issues).
+**WARNING**, decompr is still in beta testing, feel free to try it and please report any [issues here](https://github.com/bquast/decompr/issues).

 {% highlight r linenos %}